CloudWanderer-io/CloudWanderer/doc_source/what_is_cloudwanderer.rst

     not all of these resources are `available to query via Advanced Query <https://github.com/awslabs/aws-config-resource-schema>`_.
     At the time of writing ``AWS::SecretsManager::Secret`` is a good example of this.
-    Because this is an AWS service, you have no control over what resources are available via advanced query, even if you ar ewilling to put forth the effort to develop discoveries yourself.
+    Because this is an AWS service, you have no control over what resources are available via advanced query, even if you are willing to put forth the effort to develop discoveries yourself.
 2. No Subresource Support
     Some resources do not have their own ARNs.
 Inline IAM Policies are a good example of this.
     It is currently not possible to lookup the policy document of an inline IAM policy via AWS Config.